Join Us

 Application Instructions: Interested candidates should submit a single PDF file including the following:

-• A brief statement (1–2 pages) describing your research achievements, interests, and how you can contribute to our laboratory
+Curriculum Vitae (CV) with complete publication list.
+A brief statement (1–2 pages) describing your research achievements, interests, and how you can contribute to our laboratory.
+Contact information for three referees.

-• Applications should be sent directly to: Dr. Feyza Engin.
+Applications should be sent directly to: Dr. Feyza Engin.
 Email: fengin@wisc.edu

 Graduate Students

-If you are interested in joining the Engin Lab, please apply directly to one of the graduate programs listed below.
+To become a doctoral student in the Engin lab, please apply directly to one of the graduate programs listed below.
+Upon acceptance to the program, contact Dr. Engin to arrange a rotation.

 Integrated Program in Biochemistry, Cellular and Molecular Biology, Genetics, Microbial Doctoral Training Program, Cellular and Molecular Pharmacology, Nutrition and Metabolism, and Medical Scientist Training Program.
-Once in the program, please contact Dr. Engin to arrange a rotation.

 Research Interns